 Hybrid cloud architecture

-- an adequate network connection to the hybrid cloud's private and public cloud environments.
+- An adequate network connection to the hybrid cloud's private and public cloud environments.

 Hybrid cloud networking

-Hybrid cloud integration
+Hybrid cloud integration strategy and best practices

 - What are my architecture's complete hybrid integration requirements?